Am I a Candidate for Dental Implants Irvine, CA

 No one should have to live with missing teeth that cause cosmetic, functional, or oral health issues.
 In most cases, many people with missing teeth find dental implants to be a long-term solution.
 It is helpful to understand who makes an ideal candidate for dental implants and what factors you should consider when choosing the right teeth replacement solution.

-Dental Implants are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area .
+Dental Implants are available at Total Care Implant Dentistry in Irvine and the surrounding area .
 We provide information about the process, answering questions, and discussing all possible options.
 Call us at (949) 258-9682 to learn more about dental implants and schedule an initial consultation today.

 An Overview of Dental Implants